exasol/connection-parameter-specification/README.md

 ## Contributing

-Please make sure that any change to this specification is approved by maintainers of all projects that are affected.
+Please make sure that any change to this specification is approved by the maintainers of all projects that are affected.

-Currently, that are:
+Currently, those are:

 * The [Loader](https://docs.exasol.com/sql/import.htm)
 * The [Cloud Storage Extension](https://github.com/exasol/cloud-storage-extension/)